-This degree provides you with a sound and critical understanding of health and social care policy, theory and practice, as well as the skills you need for effective practice in a diverse, multidisciplinary environment.
+Whether experienced in the health & social care sector or not, this popular Degree will develop your skills and knowledge of social care through a blend of work-based learning and classroom teaching.
+This Degree provides you with a sound and critical understanding of health & social care policy, theory and practice, as well as the skills you need for effective practice in a diverse, multidisciplinary environment.
 You will also learn how ethical, legal, social, economic and political factors influence the provision and development of services; and gain the critical and analytical skills that underpin evidence-based practice.

-The modules studied over the three years will include:
+The modules studied may include:

 Teaching and Assessment